 “During Putin’s tsarist empire would risk something like beatings and jail”

 Here’s a great video of a gig we did recently at Cafe OTO.
-We play some RaRa (Haitian political music), Francis P and I Thank You Jesus: for all of which Dan Nicholls moves over to Farfisa…here it is!
+We play some RaRa influenced sounds, Francis P and I Thank You Jesus: for all of which Dan Nicholls moves over to Farfisa…here it is!

 Next gig is at The Oxford (A warm up for the autumn fest season) in Kentish town on the 27th of Oct.
 We also play Jazzfest Berlin and the London Jazz Festival in November.